icebert04/icebert04.github.io/_posts/2018-2-12-why-jollibee-saved-my-life.md

 So I had to ask her out on a date.... again.
 But mother nature is not in my favor... geography wise.
 Balayan (during those times) is to secluded from places to have a romantic dates.
 Tagaytay is too far while the beaches is to isolated at night.
 I was totally clueless!
 Afraid to making that mistake all over again.
 So I hop in to my car, pick up my date in her place, and went strolling for almost an hour in that small town.

+Even my date doesn't know have the slightest idea on where to go.
+Until I saw Jollibee.
+At that time there was no other new restaurant that we can go to.
+So we ordered and looked for a place to sit.
+The ground floor was jammed with people so we took the 2nd floor.
+We were suprised to see that only a few people in that floor.
+Maybe because people in the province sleep and retire early compared to the city.
+So we sat down on right beside the very large window.
+It was nice.
+We get to see the old Balayan Church.
+The church is listed as a National Cultural Treasure as its construction was supervised by Filipino Seculars during the Spanish Colonial Period.